boltlabs-inc/zkchannels-spec/tezos/0-overview-and-index.md

 * **customer**:
    A _customer_ is a user who opens a zkChannel with a merchant.
 The customer has a complete view of the channel state and can initiate private payments to the given merchant over their zkChannel.
 The customer trusts the merchant to provide a requested good or service, but does not trust the merchant with their payment history.
 The customer's anonymity set for payments is the set of users with whom a given merchant has an open channel.
 Customers are the 'spokes' in the zkChannel 'hub and spoke' network topology.
 *  **timeout period**:
    A timeout period refers to the length of time the customer or merchant has to respond to a unilateral close from the other party.
 In the case of a merchant unilateral close (by calling the `expiry` entrypoint), the timeout period is the time the customer has to update the contract with their latest closing state.
 In the case of a unilateral customer close (by calling the `custClose` entrypoint), the timeout period is the time the merchant has to dispute the closing balance by calling the `merchDispute` entrypoint.
-The length of the timeout period is set by `self_delay` which is defined in the [global defaults](1-setup.md#Global-defaults).
+The length of the timeout period is set by `self_delay` which is defined in the [global defaults section](1-setup.md#Global-defaults).
 *  **merchant**:
    A _merchant_ is an entity with the ability to accept payments and issue refunds over a zkChannel.
 A merchant has a limited view of channel state at any given time: they know the total amount of money allocated to a zkChannel by each participant, but cannot associate payment or refund activity to individual zkChannels.
 Depending on the merchant's approval process for opening channels, the merchant may or may not know the real-world identities of their customers.
 Merchants are the 'hubs' in the zkChannel 'hub and spoke' network topology.
 *  **revocation lock scheme**: